-Sister Ruth Marie O’Donnell, born in Port Arthur, Ontario, entered Maryknoll in 1951 after ten years of studies at Toronto Conservatory of Music and a Phm.B. at Ontario College.
-Her first assignment found her in the Bronx for a year, teaching seventh grade.
-Then, in 1955, she set out for Hawaii, where she eagerly continued her educational ministry by teaching high school religion, biology, chemistry, and physics.
+Ruth Marie entered Maryknoll at the Maryknoll Sisters Center in NY in 1951.
+She pronounced First Vows March 7, 1954 at the Center and Final Vows March 7, 1960 in Hong Kong.
+Her first assignment found her in the Bronx teaching seventh grade for a year.
+Then, in 1955, she was assigned to Hawaii, where she eagerly continued her educational ministry by teaching high school religion, biology, chemistry, and physics.

-In 1969, Sister returned to the U.S. to work briefly in Maryknoll’s Bethany Community before beginning a twenty year ministry in Boston’s Chinatown.
+In 1969, Sister returned to the U.S. to work 1969-‘71 in Bethany, at that time the Sisters retirement and health care facility, before beginning a twenty year ministry, 1973-’93, in Boston’s Chinatown.
 During these years of dedicated love and service, Sister did catechetical and pastoral work, served as the recording secretary of the Chinese-American Civic Association, presided as a board member of the South Core YMCA, and joined the CACA Multi-Service Advisory Community and Adult Education Community.
-She was also a Charter member of Pagoda Park Recreational Development and an Administrator of the Maryknoll Boston Chinatown Center, which, among other services, offers English classes to immigrants in the hopes of aiding their transition to life in the U.S. In 1987, Sister Ruth Marie also involved herself in a Bio-Safety Committee at Tufts University, working with recombinant rDNA.
+She was also a Charter member of Pagoda Park Recreational Development and an Administrator of the Maryknoll Boston Chinatown Center, which, among other services, offered English classes to immigrants in the hopes of aiding their transition to life in the U.S. In 1987, Sister Ruth Marie also involved herself in a Bio-Safety Committee at Tufts University, working with recombinant DNA.